IN THIS SECTION:

 The Organ: Recent History

-The Great Choir Organs of the Cathedral of Seville, placed under the toral arches that flank the choir stalls, have constituted since the beginning of the 20th century the largest organ in the Cathedral of Seville, XX a single instrument; which sounds in both cases (Antigua side and San Francisco side), consists of a hundred sets distributed in four manual keyboards and a pedal board, and is operated from a single console; thanks to the electrical connection between both pieces of furniture, which the Basque organ builder D. Aquilino Amezua, constructor of this instrument, applied for the first time in Spain (1901).
+The Great Choir Organs of the Cathedral of Seville, placed under the toral arches flanking the choir stalls, have constituted since the beginning of the 20th century the largest organ in the Cathedral — a single instrument which, sounding in both cases (Antigua side and San Francisco side), consists of a hundred stops distributed across four manuals and a pedalboard, operated from a single console.
+This was made possible thanks to the electrical connection between both sections, applied for the first time in Spain (1901) by the Basque organ builder D. Aquilino Amezua, who constructed this instrument.

 Twenty-three years later, in 1996, with the sponsorship of the Real Maestranza de Caballería de Sevilla, the German organ builder Gerhard Grenzing would undertake a very important reform, applying the most modern technologies to the instrument and laying the foundations for an ambitious project, consisting of returning to the multi-secular tradition of two large independent organs: one baroque (Antigua side) with its own console and mechanical system, and another romantic-symphonic; which, however, can be operated jointly from the current electrical console, already prepared for it.